logicalhacking/GenericBreakGlass-XACML/README.md

 Today’s IT systems implement fine-grained access control mechanisms to protect a companies assets and to fulfill regulations such as Basel III, SoX or HIPAA .
-In general, access control cannot fully capture all requirementsIn particular, for exceptional situations it is hard to formulate access control policies taking all possible legitimate accesses into account.
+In general, access control cannot fully capture all requirements.
+In particular, for exceptional situations it is hard to formulate access control policies taking all possible legitimate accesses into account.
 Exceptional Access Control is an approach for allowing users to override access control decisions in,